opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 First and foremost, opening an issue and discussing your change before you make it is the best way to smooth the PR process.
 This will prevent a rejection because someone else is already working on the problem, or because the solution is incompatable with our architectual direction.

 Additionally:
-1) Plesae make sure you've run `./gradlew check` before submitting.
+1) Plesae make sure you've run `./gradlew check` before submitting (or './gradlew precommit' while we're still in alpha.
 The better tested your change is, the higher our confidence will be in it.
 2) Please Make sure your change includes the tests that correspond with your changes, and is formatted well.
 3) Please make sure local tests pass, add unit tests for all the new code paths introduced by your change.
 4) Please write both unit tests and integration test for your change